-To have Skype for Business (Lync) remember which conversations are in the tabbed display whenever you sign out and automatically reinstate that display the next time you sign in, select the check box labeled Reopen my conversations when I sign in to Skype for Business (Lync).
+To have Lync remember which conversations are in the tabbed display whenever you sign out and automatically reinstate that display the next time you sign in, select the check box labeled Reopen my conversations when I sign in to Lync.

 If your organization has enabled the feature, you can choose to participate in the Microsoft Customer Experience Improvement Program (CEIP).
 If you choose to participate, your computer or device automatically will send information to Microsoft about how you use certain products.
 Information from your computer is combined with other CEIP data to help Microsoft solve problems and improve the products and features that customers use most often.
 To learn more about CEIP, see Microsoft Customer Experience Improvement Program at the Microsoft website.

 To participate in the CEIP, under Help us improve, select the Sign up for the Customer Experience Improvement Program check box.

 You can also choose to automatically send error information to Microsoft specifically about Lync sign-in and Lync Meeting connection issues.
 This information helps get to the underlying cause of the problem.